Lyn Paul website logo. Lyn Paul website banner.

 Pope John XXIII dies on 3rd June, aged 81.

-On 4th June War Minister John Profumo admits that he has lied about his relationship with Christine Keeler and resigns from the Government.
+War Minister John Profumo admits on 4th June that he had lied about his relationship with Christine Keeler and resigns from the Government.

 The Archbishop of Milan, Cardinal Giovanni Battista Montini, is elected as the new Pope on 21st June.
 He takes the title Pope Paul VI.

-The British government admits that former Foreign Office civil servant Harold "Kim" Philby was the "third man" in the Burgess and MacLean spy scandal.
-Missing since January, Philby had reappeared in Moscow on 30th July, where he was granted asylum.
+On 1st July the Lord Privy Seal Edward Heath announces to the House of Commons that the former Foreign Office civil servant Harold "Kim" Philby was the "third man" in the Burgess and MacLean spy scandal.
+On 30th July Soviet officials announce that Philby had been granted political asylum in the USSR.

-Protesters greet the King and Queen of Greece on their State visit to London.
+Protesters greet King Paul I and Queen Frederica of Greece on their State visit to London (9th - 12th July).
 94 people are arrested.

 The Malta independence conference opens in London on 16th July.

-On 25th July the UK, USA and Russia initial a treaty in Moscow banning nuclear tests, except those underground.
+On 25th July the UK, USA and Russia initial a treaty in Moscow banning all test detonations of nuclear weapons except for those carried out underground.
 President de Gaulle makes it known at a press conference on 29th July that France will not be bound by the test ban.

 The Profumo affair continues to make the headlines.
 On 31st July Dr. Stephen Ward takes a fatal overdose.
 He dies on 3rd August.